Dabolus/lit-rx/README.md

 by a promise like.

-It works pretty much like Angular's async pipe and it can be binded to any type of lit-html template part (content binding, attribute bounding, boolean attribute binding, event binding and property binding should all work).
+It works pretty much like Angular's async pipe and it can be binded to any type of lit-html template part (content binding, attribute binding, boolean attribute binding, event binding and property binding should all work).

 Here is a tiny example that binds an observable to a boolean attribute: